zulip/zulip/templates/zerver/help/import-from-slack.md

    string of numbers and characters starting with `xoxb-`.
 Copy this token.
 You will use it to download user and emoji data from your Slack workspace.

+!!! warn ""
+    You may also come across a token starting with `xoxe-`.
+This token cannot be used for the Slack export process.

 {end_tabs}

 ### Import your data into Zulip